larsen/stefanorodighiero.net/posts/2014-03-30-managing_multiple_mojolicious_app_with_plack.markdown

 Authenticating the user is just one half of the task: once the user has entered the app, we must ensure he can access the resources he's interested in.
-We need to authorize him, and I believe this part of the project must be in the applications, not in the Plack composer.
+We need to authorize him, and I believe this part must be in the applications, not in the Plack composer.

-To do so we must face a problem: authentication happened in a middleware, thus _outside_ of the application itself: the application can then just assume someone else checked the identity of the user.
+To do so we must face a problem.
+Authentication happened in a middleware, thus _outside_ of the application itself: the application can then just assume someone else checked the identity of the user.
 But we need more specific information to decide whether we can serve or not a particular page.
-It's not sufficient to know that someone trusted has entered the application: we need to know as well who he is.
-In other words, we need middlewares and applications to talk to each other.
+It's not enough to know that someone trusted has entered the application: we need to know as well who he is.
+Since only the middleware is aware of the user's identity, we need to find a way for middlewares and applications to talk to each other.

-One way to accomplish that is using session.
-They not only provide a way to mantain a state across requests, but also a mean for different layers of the system (namely Plack middlewares and Mojolicious apps) to communicate.
+One way to accomplish that is using sessions.
+They not only provide a way to mantain state across requests, but also a mean for different layers of the system (namely Plack middlewares and Mojolicious apps) to communicate.

 First, we drop a new line into our composer: